zgr2575/qbot-plugins/In Game Ranking/readme.md

 local commandPrefix = "!" -- Set this to your desired command prefix
 ```

-And voula, you now have ranking commands!
+And voila, you now have ranking commands!

-For additional support open a ticket in Lengo Labs.
+For additional support open a thread in qbot-help via the [discord server](https://discord.gg/ADQrmhVsPq).

 Created by: zgr2575